Restaurant Marketing in 2024: 26 Ideas and Trends

 - If you do not have a Facebook group, consider making one.
 If you have a Facebook group but do not participate, start.
 This engagement gives you a built-in audience to respond to the content you share.

-- When you need people to like your page or join your group, one thing you could do is host a contest.
+- When you need people to like your page or join your group, you could host a contest.
 To get 100,000 likes on their Facebook page, Qwertee gave away 1,000 free shirts in a week.
 This approach works when you have multiple platforms to expand your content.
 Create graphics, videos, blog posts, and more that people can share to spread the word.
-35% of fans on Facebook like a page so that they can enter the contests.
+35% of fans on Facebook will like a page so that they can enter contests.

-- Videos less than a minute can have significant results.
-The best length for Facebook engagement is around 1 minute and 30 seconds, and Facebook users watch 100 million hours of video each day.
+- Videos that are less than a minute can have significant results.
+The best length for Facebook engagement is around 1 minute and 30 seconds.
+Facebook users watch 100 million hours of video each day.
 Your videos could be about anything from promotional content, to food and drink items, to a behind-the-scenes look at your restaurant.